kpolsen/feeling-responsive/pages/outreach.md

 please send him an email.
 Typically, the meetings start with a short presentation by someone who has experience in the topic followed by discussion and hands-on learning.
-The group includes undergrads to professors, and is not restricted to SESE members. so if you would like to join the mailing list or be part of the github repository, just shoot Joe (or me) an email.
+The group includes undergrads to professors, and is not restricted to members of the School of Earth and Space Exploration (SESE). so if you would like to join the mailing list or be part of the github repository, just shoot Joe (or me) an email.
 Check out our group page by clicking below: